 The governor is a co-chairman of the president's re-election campaign and hosted a fund-raising event at his Richmond home on Aug.
-3 that reportedly raised as much as $400,000 for the effort.

 In the wake of the enthusastic reception for his speech in Charleston, Patrick has been questioned closely by national journalists about any potential interest in the White House.

 Characterizing such speculation as "just chatter," Patrick told ABC News that "if there is a time sometime later to come back and serve in in public life, I hope I'm able to do that.
 It's just not going to be in 2016."